masonkuck/MapRipper/README.md

 ## TODO List
 - Address navigation (Find your house or city easier)
-- Save layers seperately into a ZIP folder for download.
 - More layers, with more refined styles.
 Currenty the Parks layer has some labels still sticking around.
 - Aspect Ratios and Size options